digidem/comapeo-desktop/docs/DEVELOPMENT.md

 - [`renderer/`](../src/renderer/): Code that runs in Electron's [renderer process](https://www.electronjs.org/docs/latest/tutorial/process-model#the-renderer-process).
   - has access to browser APIs

+### Shared code

+The [`shared/`](../src/shared/) directory contains code that should be usable from any of the aforementioned processes.
+As of right now, `preload/` can only use types from this directory until a bundling step is in place.
+In practice, most of the code here is related to shared types or validators.

 ### Electron Runtime

 The following use cases should generally be defined and set up in a preload script: